 What Lenten Hymns Teach

-- Ask the young people to identify some of their favorite songs that they keep on their Ipod or other MP3 players.
+- Ask the young people to identify some of their favorite songs that they keep on their smartphone or other MP3 players.

 - Explain that some songs and CDs are labeled with warnings that the content is “explicit.”
 Tell the young people that, for better or worse, songs teach us, and that songs with explicit lyrics can teach us that certain unacceptable behaviors (such as violence against women) are OK.